 Words that Sell: Emotions and Clickability

-You need people to click your links in their search engine results to improve your SEO in 2022.
+You need people to click your links in their search engine results to improve your SEO.
 At the same time, you need to rank higher before most people will trust your pages enough to give them a chance.

 So how do you give your content an edge?
 You use emotional power words in your titles and descriptions to earn more traffic to your website.